-- Each case is considered on its own merit and will take into account the circumstances and, in particular, the effect the shortfall in benefit would have on the claimant and their family.
+- Each DHP is considered on its own merit and circumstances and, in particular, the effect the shortfall in housing benefit or housing element would have on the claimant and their family.

-- If you are entitled to some housing benefit but had your entitlement reduced because of a rent restriction you may be able to claim to increase the maximum rent, on the grounds of financial hardship.
+- If you are entitled to some housing benefit or housing element but had your entitlement reduced because of a rent restriction, you may be able to claim to increase the maximum rent, on the grounds of financial hardship.

 - You may also apply to increase the amount of your entitlement after it has been calculated if your circumstances are considered exceptional.
 This can increase the weekly amount of housing benefit in payment.

 There is a fixed amount available for discretionary housing payments for each council and payments may only be made up to this permitted level